phoenixframework/phoenix/guides/ecto.md

 If we have an existing configuration block for our `HelloPhoenix.Repo`, we can simply change the values to match our new ones.
 We also need to configure the correct values in the `config/test.exs` and `config/prod.secret.exs` files as well.

-The last change is to open up `lib/hello_phoenix/repo.ex` and make sure to set the `:adapter` to `Ecto.Adapters.MySQL`.
+The last change is to open up `lib/hello_phoenix/repo.ex` and make sure to set the `:adapter` to `Ecto.Adapters.MyXQL`.

 Now all we need to do is fetch our new dependency, and we'll be ready to go.